rossdylan/metrics64/README.md

 # Core Ideas

-1. There are no knobs.
-I don't want to have a ton of boiler plate to configure.
+1. **There are no knobs.** I don't want to have a ton of boiler plate to configure.
   a.
 Its just otel.
 Open Telemetry is a large consensus driven project, so naturally I'm not stoked about how complex their api is.
 BUT they're api is push based and has good support for log-exponential histograms.
   b.
 Only provide a single pretty good option for Counters, Gauges, and Histograms
 2. It **must** support some kind of dynamic histogram.
   a.
 The library I used at my previous job had a tdigest implementation built in.
 It was the greatest thing since sliced bread.
 I never want to think about choosing histogram buckets, or how to aggregate that data across machines.
-3. A minimum of _type level magic_.
-Just enough to keep things pleasant to use, but not enough to require a PHD to undersand.
+3. **A minimum of _type level magic_.** Just enough to keep things pleasant to use, but not enough to require a PHD to understand.
-4. Creation of a new metric can be slow-ish, but usage of said metric can't
+4. **Creation of a new metric can be relatively slow**, but usage of said metric can't

 # Benchmarks
 These are worthless, its just running on my M2 Macbook Air.